 At the end of the day, your fundraiser will not succeed if your participants lack motivation.
 Reinforce the reasons why fundraising is critical to the success of the program in order to keep buy-in and morale high.

 Educators and coaches have many amazing qualities, but they likely did not choose their profession because of their passion for managing fundraising logistics.
 Teachers are meant to teach.
 Coaches are meant to coach.
-An established fundraising partner will help leaders stay focused on the most important part of their job description: mentoring young people.
+The best fundraising ideas are simply the ones that keep leaders leading and kids playing.
+An established fundraising partner or platform will help leaders stay focused on the most important part of their job description: mentoring young people.

 That’s why the best fundraisers are run with a fundraising partner: a business or organization that provides an expert fundraising process.
 This fundraising partner is there to walk with you through the entire campaign, shoulder some of the load, help keep participants motivated, and provide technical and administrative support when needs arise.